robertu94/libpressio/docs/UsingTheExternalMetric.md

 The `external` plugin will provide the following command line arguments to the script.
 These may change from version to version.

 `--api` the maximum API version number the external module supports, begins at 1.
-The current version is 3
+The current version is 4

+*New in external API 4* `--config_name` the value passed to the `external:config_name` option.
+The implementation *may* use this value to as a basis to name log files or other auxiliary outputs.

 **New Requirement in API 3** If the script is called with zero of the following well-known arguments, it MUST output a lists of the known results with default values in-case they are omitted from calls to the script when called with some set of well-known flags.
 Scripts MAY return different lists of values when called with defined custom arguments.
 See the example below